pulp/pulp_installer/roles/pulp_rpm_prerequisites/README.md

 Pulp 3 RPM plugin prerequisites
 ===============================

-This role installs prerequisites for pulp-rpm plugin use, when installed by pulp_installer.
+This role installs prerequisite python packages and prerequisite linux distribution packages for the pulp-rpm plugin.

+It runs by default when `pulp-rpm` is part of `pulp_install_plugins` variable.
+It is called by the `pulp_common` role.

 Requirements
 ------------